 Fortunately, satellite and internet communications have made it possible to remotely monitor everything through remote sensing technology.
 This technology is being used in numerous ways.
-In food production, remote sensing technology is currently being used for agricultural mapping, forecasting and crop tracking that can help increase yields.
-Tracing the journey of specialty coffee is important especially in the specialty coffee industry.
+In food production, remote sensing technology is currently being used for agricultural mapping, forecasting, and crop tracking which can help increase yields.
+Tracing the journey of specialty coffee is important, especially in the specialty coffee industry.

 There are many benefits to remote sensing in the agriculture sector and the possibilities are limitless for food producers such as irrigation and land mapping, yield prediction and crop growth monitoring, and farmland weather forecasting, just to name a few.
 Although investing in such technologies can become costly, it can be very rewarding with potential benefits for both producers and consumers.